waiyiwong/Zero_Waste_Cooking/README.md

 About page
 ![w3c_html_validation for recipe page.png](static/images/validate_about.png)
-The W3C Validator shows 5 errors related to the obsolete `<font>` tag.
-These are generated by the rich-text editor, not the project's custom code.
-They do not impact functionality but stem from legacy HTML rendering by the editor.
+The W3C Validator reports 5 errors related to the obsolete < font> tag.
+These errors are generated by the rich-text editor (Summernote) rather than my code of this project.
+While they don't affect the site's functionality, they result from the editor's legacy HTML rendering.
+Although I could eliminate these errors by resetting the font color to the default in the rich-text editor, I prefer to retain the customized color for improved readability and to maintain consistency with my site's color scheme.

 Sign up page
 ![w3c_html_validation for sign up page.png](static/images/validate_sign_up.png)
-The W3C Validator flagged errors like unclosed tags and stray end tags, but these issues are not present in my source code.
-All elements and closing tags are correctly structured.
+The W3C Validator flagged errors like unclosed tags and stray end tags, but these issues are not present in my code in my template/signup.html.
+All elements and closing tags are properly closed and structured.
 The errors likely stem from how the validator interprets the rendered HTML.

 Sign in page
 ![w3c_html_validation for sign in page.png](static/images/validate_sign_in.png)